-Danielle Bragge, our Vice President and Co-Founder, was recently included in an article by TalentClick about unconscious bias—specifically, how it impacts the recruitment process and how to avoid it.
+Danielle Bragge, our President and Co-Founder, was included in an article by our partners at TalentClick about unconscious bias—specifically, how it impacts the hiring process and how to avoid it.

 Unconscious bias is our deep-seated prejudice about others.
 It can be positive or negative, influencing our everyday decisions, usually without us realizing it.
 As Danielle discussed with TalentClick, unconscious bias can appear throughout the hiring process, including in pre-screening and interviewing.

 TalentClick recommends six hiring practices that can help reduce the effects of biases:

 - removing names from resumes before screening

 - using a standardized matrix for rating applicants

 - implementing a high-quality normative personality assessment tool (such as the Workstyle & Performance Profile)